nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-#### **UC004: Filter contacts**
+#### **UC004: Find contacts**

 **MSS**

-1. User requests to filter contacts by job code or tag.
+1. User requests to find contacts by name, phone number, email, job code, tag, remark or a combination of some of them.
-2. System validates the filter criteria.
+2. System validates the find criteria.
-3. System retrieves and displays the filtered contacts matching the job code or tag.
+3. System retrieves and displays the contacts matching the criteria.

    Use case ends.

 **Extensions**

 * 2a.
-The filter criteria are invalid (e.g., tag not recognized or job code too long).
+The find criteria are invalid (e.g., tag not recognized or job code too long).

     * 2a1.
 System shows an error message.